selident/serenity-appium/Readme.md

-# Appium automation demo project
+# serenity-appium

-This is a maven project using Serenity framework and Appium to automate tests on mobile.
+this is a maven project using Serenity and Appium frameworks to automate tests on mobile app.

-The application under test is Carousell app on android phone.
+The application under test is Carousell application on android platform.

 The following video was recorded when the scripts was runnning. https://drive.google.com/file/d/1fBWh90IIe762jqaNCu7joxFt0fAkTPT1

 To build the project & run tests, please go to the main folder (which contains pom.xml file), then run the following command:

-$ mvn clean verify
+`$ mvn clean verify`

 Hope it helps and give you a basic idea about using Serenity & Appium to automate mobile test.